Stakhan/PotreeAPI_demonstrator/README.md

 Demonstration of communication between C++ code and [a slightly modified version of Potree](https://github.com/Stakhan/potree).

 ## Dependencies
-Make sure you have qt5 installed with the websockets module.
-On Manjaro Linux this corresponds to the `qt5-base`and `qt5-websockets` packages.
+Make sure you have qt5 installed with the websockets webengine modules.
+On Manjaro Linux this corresponds to the `qt5-base`, `qt5-websockets` and `qt5-webengine` packages.

 ## Compiling
 In the project folder, in a shell :